-TRANSIT ORIENTED DEVELOPMENTis the exciting fast growing trend in creating vibrant, livable communities.
-Also known as TOD, it is the creation of compact, walkable communities centered around high quality train systems.
-This makes it possible to live a higher quality life without complete dependence on a car for mobility and survival.
+TRANSIT ORIENTED DEVELOPMENTis the exciting fast growing trend in creating vibrant, livable, sustainable communities.
+Also known as TOD, it's the creation of compact, walkable, mixed-use communities centered around high quality train systems.
+This makes it possible to live a lower-stress life without complete dependence on a car for mobility and survival.

-Transit oriented development is a major solution to the serious and growing problems of climate change and peak oil by creating dense, walkable communities connected to a train line.
-This type of living arrangement can reduce the need for driving by up to 85%.
-Read more
+Transit oriented development is also a major solution to the serious and growing problems of climate change and global energy security by creating dense, walkable communities that greatly reduce the need for driving and energy consumption.
+This type of living arrangement can reduce driving by up to 85%.

 A must have book!

 -Rapidly growing, mind-numbing traffic congestion nation-wide -Growing distaste for suburbia and fry-pit strip development -Growing desire for quality urban lifestyle -Growing desire for more walkable lifestyles away from traffic -Changes in family structures: more singles, empty-nesters, etc -Growing national support for Smart Growth -New focus of Federal policy

 "Traffic congestion has increased so much in virtually every metropolitan area that two-hour commutes now are routine.
 Attempts to alleviate the problem by constructing more highways almost always have led to more sprawl and, eventually, more congestion." -Jim Miara

 COMPONENTS OF TRANSIT ORIENTED DEVELOPMENT